FriendsOfAkeneo/IcecatConnector/README.md

 ### Register dependencies and override product value model

 The Icecat connector uses a new attribute type to store pictures url collection.
-You must then activate the dependencies bundles and add a custom one to override the original ProductValue class:
+You must then activate the dependencies bundles:

 In `app/AppKernel.php`: